Activation steering and trait monitoring for HuggingFace transformers

 Saklas-native routes

-/saklas/v1/* is a resource tree with sessions, vector and probe management, one-shot probe scoring, a bidirectional WebSocket for token plus probe co-streaming, and a live traits SSE endpoint (GET /saklas/v1/sessions/{id}/traits/stream) that streams per-token probe scores in real time during any active generation.
+/saklas/v1/* is a resource tree with sessions, steering and probe management, manifold install and browse, restricted-choice scoring, a bidirectional WebSocket for token-plus-probe co-streaming, and a live traits SSE endpoint (GET /saklas/v1/sessions/{id}/traits/stream) that streams per-token probe scores during any active generation.
 Interactive docs at http://localhost:8000/docs.

 Flags

-Not supported: tool calling, strict JSON mode, embeddings.
-The server is designed for trusted networks, please see SECURITY.md.
+It does not do tool calling, strict JSON mode, or embeddings.
+The server is meant for trusted networks.
+Please see SECURITY.md.

 Concept packs